The power supplies issue

 Today, most Atari users will use Atari DOS 2.5 as preferred/universal Disk Operating System, and SpartaDOS X otherwise (see below).

-What makes a diskette "bootable"?:
+What makes an Atari diskette "bootable"?

 To turn on a floppy disk drive "#1", proceed in this order: